ai-learning-space/sql-expert/Data Selection (Part 2)/Multiple-Row Subquery.md

 <aside>

-📖 `ANY` operator compares a value to any value in a list or the result of a subquery
+📖 `ANY` operator compares a value to any value in a list or the result of a subquery.

 </aside>